nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | **Link Alias**  | `la/` | <li>Alphanumeric and whitespace characters</li><li>Trailing and leading whitespace characters will be removed</li><li>Character limit of 15</li><li>At least 1 alphanumeric character</li> |

 Format: `open-link m/MODULE_CODE la/LINK_ALIAS [la/LINK_ALIAS]*`
-* You cannot open a link from a non-existent module code.
+* Module code must correspond to a currently displayed module on screen (case-insensitive).
-* You cannot open a link using a non-existent link alias from an existing module.
+* You cannot open a link using a non-existent link alias within the module.

 Example:
 ```